Skip to content

 Cart context

-Minimum spend, category restrictions, payment method filters, and new user flags are all tested and documented.
+Minimum spend, category restrictions, payment method filters, and new-user flags are all tested and documented.
+A code that works only above ₹2,000 is published with that condition stated explicitly.

 4